Spectral substructured two-level domain decomposition methods: Numerical construction of the coarse space

 Despite its very simple proof, Lemma \ref{lemma:randomPCS} allows us to describe the quality of the created coarse space.
 Larger values of $q$ and $\ell$ lead to a smaller error in the approximation of the image of $G$.
-Moreover, a smoother $G$ with good contraction properties, namely $\| G \|_2 \ll 1$, leads to a better approximation.
+Moreover, a smoother $G$ with good contraction properties, namely $\|G \|_2 \ll 1$, leads to a better approximation.
 Clearly, one can improve the approximation by enlarging $r$ at the cost of extra subdomain solves.
-Notice also that if $r = 1$, then our procedure has approximatively the same computational cost of other strategies based on interface eigenvalue problems.
-The dominant costs of these procedures are the extension in volume of the interface functions.
-This extensions have about the same cost of constructing $W$.